Skip to main content

 rulesets/eldiron/v1/assets/humanoid.eldiron_avatar

 Runtime asset loading makes this available to clients.
 Character visuals can still provide concrete presentation with values such as tile_id or avatar.
-An explicit project visual wins over the ruleset default.
+An explicit project visual wins over the ruleset default, and a project avatar named humanoid replaces the bundled default avatar for the project.

 Ruleset items can also define avatar_channels: